 The next step is to try this exercise on a regular run and see if you can maintain the slower pace for the entire run.
 As you progress through these slower-paced runs, focus on how you feel and make adjustments to the pace so you can finish without stopping for the entire run.
 Eventually your slow pace will get faster.

 Coach Greg McMillan once taught me the following talk-test tool (pace and amount of talk) that can help you dial in the correct pace for a given workout.

 Sprint = silence

 - Go by feel, then heart rate, then pace.

 - Go without music OR listen to slow music when you run

 - Run with someone who is not capable of running your “hard pace”.
 Just keep talking throughout the run.

-- Use a plan where a range (HR or Pace) is provided for easy/slow runs.
+- Use a training plan where a range (heart rate or pace) is provided for easy/slow runs.
 Depending on a number of factors, easy pace can vary day-to-day.
-You are not a robot, so slow down if one day’s easy pace, suddenly feels too hard.
+You are not a robot, so slow down if one day’s easy pace suddenly feels too hard.

 Dan Lyne is a coach with Team RunRun.
 To learn more about him or to work with Coach Dan, check out his coaching page.